ArtFect/BP-translate/README.md

 ## Known issue

 If you kill a program via Task Manager or otherwise, you may have an endless load when starting the game.

-To fix this, run the program again and close normally via X.
-Or go to `C:/Windows/System32/drivers/etc/hosts` file and remove this line `127.0.0.1 masterdata-main.aws.blue-protocol.com`
+To fix this, run the program again and close normally via X.  Or you can go to `C:/Windows/System32/drivers/etc/hosts` file and remove this line `127.0.0.1 masterdata-main.aws.blue-protocol.com`